 Manchester United and Chelsea have announced themselves as serious challengers for both the Premier League title and Champions League with the signings of Romelu Lukaku and Álvaro Morata respectively.
 But who will score more goals this season?

-Romelu Lukaku has scored double figures in all five of his Premier League campaigns – one on loan at West Brom and the latter four with Everton, where the initial season was also spent on loan from Chelsea.
+Romelu Lukaku has scored double figures in all five of his Premier League campaigns.
+One on loan at West Brom and the latter four with Everton, where the initial season was also spent on loan from Chelsea.

-The Belgian striker has come into his own over the past two seasons, scoring a very impressive 43 goals in 74 Premier League games combined for the Toffees.
+The Belgian striker has come into his own over the past two seasons, scoring a very impressive 43 goals in 74 Premier League games for the Toffees.
 When he wasn’t as prolific during the 2014-15 campaign (10 goals in 36 appearances), Everton finished 11th.

 Everton were reliant on Lukaku’s goals again this past season as Ross Barkley (6) was the only other player to score more than four in the league.
-Only three other Premier League players had more efforts on goal than the 6’3″ striker did at Everton last season.
-With the creative players United currently have, there’s no reason why he won’t repeat his goalscoring form at Old Trafford.
+Only three other Premier League players have had more efforts on goal than the 6’3″ striker did at Everton last season.
+With the creative players United currently have, there’s no reason why he won’t repeat his goal scoring form at Old Trafford.
 In fact, he might even see more opportunities!

-Alvaro Morata was given limited starting opportunities under Zinedine Zidane at Real Madrid, despite the French manager being in charge of the club when they re-signed him last summer.
+Álvaro Morata was given limited starting opportunities under Zinedine Zidane at Real Madrid, despite the French manager being in charge of the club when they re-signed him last summer.
 The 24-year-old was still able to score 15 goals in 26 La Liga appearances (14 starts) and a further three in 167 minutes of Champions League action.
 He also scored three goals in four matches for Spain at Euro 2016.